 “The focus of the U.S. government should be on supporting efforts both to bring about a peaceful solution to this crisis and to provide aid to the people of Venezuela.
 We must encourage adherence to the rule of law and under no circumstances support irregular unconstitutional transfers of power.

-LOS ANGELES – Today, Rep. Karen Bass (D-Calif.) issued the following statement following the announcement that Temporary Protected Status would be repealed for 60,000 Haitians by July of 2019.
+LOS ANGELES – Today, Rep. Karen Bass (D-Calif.) issued the following statement in recognition of the life lived by John Singleton.

-LOS ANGELES - Today, Rep. Karen Bass (D-Calif.) issued the following statement regarding the resignation of 37-year Zimbabwean President Robert Mugabe.
+LOS ANGELES - Today, Rep. Karen Bass (D-Calif.) issued the following statement after the shooting in Poway, California.